 50+ Best Uses for White Vinegar (especially white vinegar cleaning)

 Freshen up the fridge.
-Cleaned the shelves and walls with a solution of half water and half vinegar with a few drops of lemon essential oil.
+Cleaned the shelves and walls both inside and outside of the refridgerator with a solution of half water and half vinegar with a few drops of lemon essential oil on my refrigerator.
 I use this monthly for deep cleaning.

 Cleaning a dirty microwave.
-Fill a small microwave-safe bowl with equal parts water and vinegar with 2 drops lemon essential oil, and place it in the microwave on high for 5 minutes.
+Fill a small microwave-safe bowl with equal parts water and vinegar with 2 drops of lemon essential oil, and place it in the microwave on high for 5 minutes.
 As the steam fills the microwave, it loosens the mess and you can literally wipe the mess clean.
 Then you can use vinegar to wipe the inside if there are any stuck-on spots left.

 Eliminate odors in the trashcan.
 Spray the inside of the trashcan with a mixture of vinegar, essential oils and water first.

 Kill gross boy-bathroom-smell.
 Put vinegar into a spray bottle (not diluted) and spray the toilet to kill stinky bathroom smells (from men and boys… ugh).

 Keep the shower streak-free.
-This is one of my favorite uses of vinegar!
+This is one of my favorite uses of cleaning with white vinegar!
+Banish soap scum from your shower walls and doors by spraying them with undiluted white vinegar.
+Let it sit for a few minutes before wiping clean.
 Fill a sponge wand with vinegar and a few drops of Dawn dish soap.
 Keep it by the shower and when you’re done with your shower, do a quick wipe down of the shower walls.
 Just rinse off with water when you’re done.
 You’ll never need to spend hours scrubbing soap scum-y walls.

 Brighten dingy coffee cups and teacups.
 If you’re a coffee drinker like I am, stains happen.
 Just gently scrub stains with equal parts vinegar and baking soda.

 Clean a Keurig.
 Run a cup of vinegar through your Keurig like you do normally.
 You’ll need to run at least 2 cups of plain water through it before using it again to make sure that all of the vinegar is out.